megaboich/personal-website/src/posts/2011/2011-11-07-Creating-OpenSocial-gadget/index.md

 }
 ```

 This is OpenSocial Gadget Xml, and it contains all information to render gadget in container.
-Google have good [documentation](http://code.google.com/intl/uk-UA/apis/gadgets/docs/gs.html) about this.
-In ModulePrefs section located copyright attributes and required features.
-UserPref sections contains user preferences that will be available to user.
+Google have good [documentation](http://code.google.com/intl/uk-UA/apis/gadgets/docs/gs.html) about this. `ModulePrefs` section contains copyright attributes and required features. `UserPref` sections contains user preferences that will be available to user.
 Access to this preferences is performed via OpenSocial Javascript API in WidgetHelper.js.
-Section Content is the container for HTML, CSS, Javascript.
+Section `Content` is the container for HTML, CSS, Javascript.
 Here goes rendering of the Widget action.

 So, now you should have a working gadget XML available at url like this:

 ```
 http://localhost/reader/OpenSocial/RssFeedGadget?feedUrl=http%3A%2F%2Fnews.google.com%2Fnews%3Ftopic%3Db%26output%3Drss&topCount=10
 ```